MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-personal-browser-policies.md

 ---
-title: "Policies not applied to Enterprise personal browser profile" ms.author: archandr
+title: "Policy filters for the Enterprise personal browser" ms.author: archandr
 author: dan-wesley
 manager: likuba
-ms.date: 07/25/2023
+ms.date: 07/26/2023
 audience: ITPro
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.localizationpriority: medium
 ms.collection: M365-modern-desktop
-description: "Policies that aren't applied to the Enterprise personal browser profile"
+description: "Policies that only apply to the work browser profile."
 ---

-# Policies not applied to Enterprise personal browser profile
+# Policy filters for the Enterprise personal browser

+The Enterprise personal browser (MSA) profile is lightly managed, and it automatically inherits policies from the following categories: Security, Data Compliance, and Microsoft Edge Update.

+The policies identified in the following section are for the Microsoft Edge work browser and aren't used with the personal browser profile.

+## Work browser poliices

-The following policies aren't applied to the Enterprise personal browser profile.
+The following policies only apply to the Microsoft Edge work browser profile.

-## Policy table

 | Policy Name | Caption |
 |:-|:-|